frazy81/Singulersum/README.md

 Creating graphical representations of mathematical functions
 ![heart-curve](/docs/heart.png)

-math calculus behind this software (one of 16 pages):
+math calculus behind this software (one out of 16 pages):
 ![math](/docs/original_note_example.jpg)

 My name is Philipp Hasenfratz (philipp.hasenfratz at gmx.net).
 I'm a software developer based in Switzerland.
 This project was a fun side project of mine.
 I was wondering if I still had the mathematical skills to create and develop a 3D rendering engine prototype without any external tools, libraries, help or a GPU.